swipestudio/BeaconReceiver/README.md

 * Install each app on its own iOS device

+* Make sure to activate Bluetooth on both devices

 * Start the sender app and toggle the activate switch.
 You'll need to start the Receiver app before it can recognize regions.
 Keep the receiver device at a reasonable distance from the sender device, or you'll see the welcome screen immediately.

 * Have fun with beacons